rahildoshi97/pymatlib/paper/paper.md

 - **Flexible Input Methods**: The library supports six different property definition methods: constant values, step functions, file-based data (Excel, CSV, txt), tabular data, piecewise equations, and computed properties (\autoref{fig:input_methods}).
-This versatility allows users to leverage data from diverse sources, from simple constants to complex experimental datasets.
-File processing is handled robustly using pandas [@pandas].
+This versatility allows users to leverage data from diverse sources, with robust file processing handled using pandas [@pandas].

 ![PyMatLib's property definition methods: (a) constant value, (b) step function, (c) file data, (d) tabular data, (e) piecewise equations, and (f) computed properties.\label{fig:input_methods}](figures/input_methods.png)

-- **Universal Material Support**: The framework is designed to support any material type through its extensible architecture.
+- **Universal Material Support**: The framework is designed with an extensible architecture to support any material type.
-Currently, PyMatLib is implemented and thoroughly tested for pure metals and alloys through a unified interface.
-The modular design allows for straightforward extension to additional material classes such as ceramics, polymers, composites, or other specialized materials as research evolves.
+It is currently implemented and thoroughly tested for pure metals and alloys through it's unified interface, with a modular design that allows for straightforward extension to other material classes such as ceramics, polymers, composites, or other specialized materials as research evolves.

 - **Automatic Dependency Resolution**: For properties that depend on others (e.g., thermal diffusivity calculated from thermal conductivity, density, and heat capacity), PyMatLib automatically determines the correct processing order and resolves mathematical dependencies without manual intervention.
 The library detects circular dependencies and provides clear error messages for invalid configurations, freeing users from complex dependency management.

-- **Regression and Data Reduction**: The library integrates pwlf [@pwlf] to perform piecewise linear regression for large datasets.
+- **Regression and Data Reduction**: The library integrates pwlf [@pwlf] to perform piecewise regression for large datasets.
-This simplifies complex property curves into efficient, accurate mathematical representations with configurable polynomial degrees and segments, reducing computational overhead while maintaining physical accuracy (\autoref{fig:regression_options_with_boundary_behavior}).
+This simplifies complex property curves into efficient mathematical representations with configurable polynomial degrees and segments, reducing computational overhead while maintaining physical accuracy (\autoref{fig:regression_options_with_boundary_behavior}).

-- **Configurable Boundary Behavior**: Users can define how properties behave outside their specified temperature ranges, choosing between constant value or linear extrapolation to best match the physical behavior of the material.
+- **Configurable Boundary Behavior**: Users can define how properties behave outside their specified temperature ranges, choosing between constant-value or linear extrapolation to best match the physical behavior of the material.
 The boundary behavior options work seamlessly with the regression capabilities to provide comprehensive data processing control
 (\autoref{fig:regression_options_with_boundary_behavior}).

 ![PyMatLib's data processing capabilities: regression and data reduction showing raw experimental data (points) fitted with different polynomial degrees and segment configurations, and boundary behavior options demonstrating constant versus extrapolate settings for the same density property, illustrating how PyMatLib can reduce complexity while maintaining physical accuracy and providing flexible boundary control.\label{fig:regression_options_with_boundary_behavior}](figures/regression_options_with_boundary_behavior.png)

-- **Intelligent Simplification Timing**: PyMatLib provides sophisticated control over when data simplification occurs in the dependency chain through the `simplify` parameter.
-With `simplify: pre`, properties are simplified using regression before being used in dependent calculations, optimizing performance.
+- **Intelligent Simplification Timing**: PyMatLib provides sophisticated control over when data simplification occurs in the dependency chain via the `simplify` parameter.
+`simplify: pre` simplifies properties before they are used in dependent calculations, optimizing performance.
 With `simplify: post`, simplification is deferred until all dependent properties have been computed, maximizing numerical accuracy.
 This timing control allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.